 Pac boots are lightweight for their warmth, are comfortable, and are well protected from water and snow.
 The inner boot design does make for a less secure fit, and they are typically clumsier to walk in than your normal single-layered insulated hiking boot.
 We like this type of boot for short excursions to the grocery store, shoveling the walk, heading out to the sledding hill, or for more sedentary outdoor activities like snowmobiling and sleigh rides.

 For this review, we tested three different models of Slip-on boots, one of which was new from last year.
 The Bogs Classic Ultra Mid, Kamik Greenbay 4, and the Blundstone Thermal 566 are lace-less models.
 Of the three, the Greenbay 4 is the most convenient, with its easy slip-on fit.
-Since we found ourselves slipping them on countless times each day over the course of months of testing, we felt we had to recognize them with a Top Pick for Ease of Use award, despite their relatively low score in the final rankings.
+Since we found ourselves slipping them on countless times each day for months of testing, we felt we had to recognize them with a Top Pick for Ease of Use award, despite their relatively low score in the final rankings.
 The Blundstone boot was not very warm and also leaked water in through its elastic ankle panels.

 Insulated Winter Hiking Boots

 This category is made up of any boot that is single-layer, meaning that it has no removable liner, is insulated against the cold, and has a means of lacing that allows for a secure fit.
 Unlike Pac boots and slip-on models, winter hiking boots are meant to walk over longer distances, so they need to have a good fit without any side-to-side slip.
 What makes these boots different from their summertime hiking boot counterparts is that the materials used for the outer need to be more impervious to wetness as they will be under constant exposure on wintry hikes.
-They also need to be much better insulated than summer boots where daytime temperatures are much warmer.
+They also need to be better insulated than summer boots where daytime temperatures are much warmer.

 Because of the application, many people intend to use their boots for, namely walking in deep snow, insulated winter hiking boots also need to have a higher than usual cuff height to keep snow and slush from getting over the top and inside the boot.
-These are good boots for hiking day trips, especially snowshoeing, but may prove inadequate for overnight missions due to the difficulty of drying them out quickly in the field.
+These are great boots for hiking day trips, especially snowshoeing, but may prove inadequate for overnight missions due to the difficulty of drying them out quickly in the field.
 If you're looking for something for multi-day winter camping or hiking trips, you can read our Mountaineering Boot Review for more options on double-layer boots.

 Factors in Choosing Winter Boots